AppDynamics

 It will be the location for your SLO in Nobl9. - Select your AppDynamics data source.

-- Modify Period for Historical Data Retrieval, when necessary.
+- Modify Period for Historical Data Retrieval, if necessary.

 - This value defines how far back in the past your data will be retrieved when replaying your SLO based on AppDynamics.